TomMuc1/Dump1090-MySQL-Alert-Filter/README.md

 *** 5 Minute Express Install HowTo ***

-given raspbian jessie install with dump1090-mutability with lighttpd
+given a raspbian jessie install with dump1090-mutability and lighttpd on raspberry-pi:

 sudo apt-get update